- Written by Steve Evert

 Does your front-line phone staff understand your organization’s brand identity and what’s required of them to perpetuate that identity?

-Is the in-queue / On Hold Marketing content you’re utilizing engaging and beneficial to callers?
+Is the in-queue / Caller Experience Marketing content you’re utilizing engaging and beneficial to callers?

 After addressing those questions, you may decide to develop an audio brand standards guide.
 It might take the same format as the guide you use to define the visual components of your brand.